SUNET/docker-edusign-app/README.rst

 EDUSIGN_API_PASSWORD
     String.
 Password for Basic Auth for the eduSign API.

-SP_ENTITY_ID
-    String.
-SAML2 Entity ID of the service as an SP.

-IDP_ENTITY_ID
-    String.
-SAML2 Entity ID of the IdP, used to configure the :code:`shibboleth2.xml` file for the Shibboleth SP.
-It may be necessary to actually edit the file if we have >1 IdP and need to configure a discovery service.

 SIGNER_ATTRIBUTES
     String.
 The attributes to be used for signing, given as